SenseBoxTI/zephyr-base/README.md

 Basic example for Zephyr OS including Github Actions and flashing the build project on Windows and Linux

-## Downloading the compiled programm
+## Downloading the compiled program

 The compiled binaries are currently available at the Github Actions center.
 These files will also become available in the releases menu when there is a official release.
 The artifacts can be downloaded by clicking on a succesful workflow run.
 Download the *build* artifact.